 Team Building Remote: Dos and Do Nots

-Building a team remotely doesn’t have to be hard.
+Building a team remotely doesn’t have to be hard, especially if you implement a solid Remote Work Policy that benefits your employees and your business.
 If you’re a manager and you want to hire people around the world, there are a few things you should know to make sure that you’re not committing a common mistake of hiring the wrong people.
 The first thing to keep in mind is that you shouldn’t hire a person just because they’re good at communicating via a computer.

 Business owners who work remotely sometimes struggle with building a just as productive team as one that works in the office.
 Often, the biggest challenge is that employees are expected to work more independently when they are not in the office and often lack opportunities for collaboration and cross-training.
 This can lead to employees who are skilled in their respective areas but who don’t work well together.